 Brooks shoes have a strong reputation in the running community.
 The general consensus is that you can’t go wrong with any Brooks running shoe.

-They are well-known for their level of cushioning and feature 3D Fit Print Overlays to provide structure to the shoe uppers.
+They are well-known running shoes for their level of cushioning and feature 3D Fit Print and Knit Overlays to provide structure to the shoe uppers.

 Looking deeper into these qualities and the pros and cons of the Brooks Ghost vs. Brooks Glycerin will help you decide which of these shoes you may be interested in.